The gist: What is Diastasis Recti?

 What to expect in the future

 The ultimate long term goal for treating diastasis recti is to regain tension in the LA.
 This does not necessarily mean a complete closure in the separation.
-In fact, for a LA to be of normal width, it just has to be <2 finger widths wide.
-When tension in the LA is improved, that means the abdominal wall is ready to work normally again!
+In fact, for a LA to be of normal width, it just has to be two finger widths or less.

 At Origin, we want you to be able to safely do all your necessary tasks and activities without having to worry about your DRA.
 We work with you to create those goals specifically for you whether you sit at a desk to work, stay at home with your child/children, run, hike, spin, dance, do yoga, or anything else in between.